NWPU-IVIP/Seg-CycleGAN/README.md

 ## Citation

-If you use our dataset, please cite our paper below.
+If you find our work useful in your research, please consider citing our paper:

 ```BibTeX
 @ARTICLE{10872937,